ilyagrishkov/jq-haskell/README.md

-# Project for FP course at TU Delft
+# `jq` implementation in Haskell

-A clone of `jq` in Haskell.
+A clone of `jq` done as part of the Functional Programming course of TUDelft.

-Read `ASSIGNMENT.md` for task description and detailed instructions

 ## Build
 ```